10 Proven SEO Techniques to Boost Your Blog’s Organic Traffic

 You also need to target long-tail keywords to drive targeted traffic.
 They are specific phrases that serious readers use.
 Instead of “cake recipes,” try ranking for “easy chocolate cake recipes for beginners.”

 Google Keyword Planner, SEMrush, and Ahrefs can also help spot these gems.
-The trick is to figure out if someone wants to buy things, or perhaps wants to learn something, or find a specific site when they type those words.
+The trick is to figure out whether someone wants to buy something, learn something, or find a specific site when they type those words.
 For example, there is a lot of competition for keywords in the online dating space.
 However, you will find very different user intent for keywords and searches like long-term dating app vs meet for sex tonight, with the latter being more geared towards an action or service and the former more towards a product.
-Considering searchers’ intent is vital when it comes to keyword research for SEO.
+Considering searchers’ intent is vital for SEO keyword research.

 Optimize On-Page Elements for Better Rankings